 3.1 Monitoring Safety

-John Menzies has developed a proactive and innovative tool (SMART) for Business Unit management and/or Safety/Security personnel to undertake random and planned inspections of its operations.
+Menzies Aviation Ltd has developed a proactive and innovative tool (SMART) for Business Unit management and/or Safety/Security personnel to undertake random and planned inspections of its operations.

 SMART provides a mobile, paperless solution that allows quality to be measured.
 Furthermore, it allows for consistent inspections on a daily basis that provide data/dashboards in real time.